August 13, 2019

 Some plant oils even produce pheromones similar to human sex pheromones.
 For example:

 Sandalwood makes for a great, non-toxic and aphrodisiac perfume.
-It’s postulated that the scent sandalwood gives off can positively increase sexual arousal, drive, and energy.
+It’s postulated that the scent sandalwood gives off can positively increase sexual arousal, libido, and energy.

 Ylang-Ylang essential oil possesses a sedative effect and a certain degree of physiological influence on humans.
 It is euphoric, stimulates the senses, and reduces sexual anxiety.